EricaSG/dsc-mod-2-project-v2-1-onl01-dtsc-ft-041320/README.md

 This repository consists of the following list of files

-√ A Complete Linear Regression Analysis along with One of Four Exploratory Data Analysis(EDA) questions answered(Since it was group project)
+√ A Complete Linear Regression Analysis along with One of Four Exploratory Data Analysis(EDA) questions answered

 √ A complete ReadMe.md file that gives the outline of the project